statebait/blog/content/blog/gsoc-phase-one/index.md

 #### Database

 The database used was [PostgreSQL](https://www.postgresql.org/) and the ORM in NodeJS was [Sequelize](http://docs.sequelizejs.com/).
 The App contains 3 models - Model, Reactions and Metabolites.
-Honestly, I changed up the models a bunch of times until I was satisfied with the structure and with that said I am sure they ought to change a few times as the application grows.
+Honestly, I changed the models a bunch of times until I was satisfied with the structure and with that said I am sure they ought to change a few times as the application grows.
 Other than that currently 2 API's integrate the Database with the application; 'save model' and 'load model' API.

 #### easy-peasy

-Initially, I used [Redux](https://redux.js.org/) for the state management of react app.
+Initially, I used [Redux](https://redux.js.org/) for the state management of the react app.
 If you are accustomed to Redux then you would know the boilerplate it entails which started becoming an issue.
 Just then I came across this new library [easy-peasy](https://easy-peasy.now.sh/).
 A state management library built on top of Redux which takes away all the boilerplate of Redux and makes state management extremely easy(as the name suggests 😁).
 It features a hook based API which gave me the incentive to migrate the entire react app to use react hooks(and now all the code looks really clean).

 ### Final thoughts